Starbucks: Asia

 In July 1996, the first Starbucks location opened outside of North America: a store in Tokyo, Japan.
+Its 300th store opened in October 2001.

+Starbucks in Japan is described by Bloomberg as appealing to "New Japan" with its patrons being women in their 20s and 30s who prefer premium coffee and "trendy, no-smoking environment".

 On December 4, 1997, the Philippines became the third market to open outside of North America.

+The first Starbucks store in Malaysia opened in December 1998.

+The first Starbucks store in Thailand opened in 1998 at Central Chidlom Department Store.
+The first drive-thru store opened in 2022 at Porto Chino community mall on Rama II Road.

 In 2000, Starbucks opened its location in the Forbidden City in Beijing, however, in July 2007, this location was closed after years of controversy since its opening in 2000 with protesters objecting that the presence of the American chain in this location "was trampling on Chinese culture".

 Between 2001 and 2003, Starbucks opened six (of 80 planned) locations in Israel and having struggled with fierce local competition, Starbucks, along with its partner Delek, however, in April 2003, after losing US$6 million Starbucks Israel closed all six of its locations in Israel, citing "on-going operational challenges" and a "difficult business environment".

 In January 2011, Starbucks and Tata Coffee, Asia's largest coffee plantation company, announced plans for a strategic alliance to bring Starbucks to India and also to source and roast coffee beans at Tata Coffee's Kodagu facility.

 In January 2011, Starbucks introduced its largest cup size, the Trenta, which can hold 31 USoz.